n0-ware/book-of-n0ware/Knowledge Base/Linux Fundamentals/01 Navigation.md

 	/...
 ```

-To move from `Documents` to `Downloads`, for example use the syntax:
+To move from `Documents` to `Downloads`, for example, use the syntax:

 ```
 linux@linux:~$cd ../Downloads